MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 	And then retry running `react-native link`.

 3. A set of prompts will appear asking for additional information.
 The first will ask for the App Secret, which enables App Center to map this app to the right user account.
+You can always skip the prompts and come back to this later.

 	```
-	What is the Android App Secret?
-0000-0000-0000-0000-000000000000
+	What secret does your Android app use?
+[None]

-	What is the iOS App Secret?
-0000-0000-0000-0000-000000000000
+	What secret does your iOS app use?
+[None]
 	```

 	If you provided the App Secret previously, you won't be prompted again instead seeing the current value for the secret and where to change it in the source if needed.